Parent Pay Parent Pay Search this website Open Mobile menu

 Basketball

-• Understand the basic rules of dribbling, demonstrating the correct technique on the dominant hand.
+• Demonstrate the correct technique for dribbling on the dominant hand.

 • Demonstrate a variety of basic passes.